AndrewTweddle/CodingChallenge/readme.md

 This is then used as an extra filtering criterion on candidate matches.

 However certain anomalies with fractional MP ratings needed to be addressed:
-* The rating was often could be rounded down to the nearest integer
+* The rating was often rounded down to the nearest integer
 * In Germany the rating appears to be rounded *up* (so a 10.1 MP camera is rounded to 11 MP)

 A match to the next lower or *higher* integer was therefore considered a match.